-70.3.4.2 Plain Beliefs
+3.4.2 Plain beliefs

-In mundane decision making, beliefs are revised not by adjusting numerical probabilities but by tentatively accepting some sentences as true for all practical purposes.
+In mundane decision making, beliefs are revised not by adjusting numerical probabilities but by tentatively accepting some sentences as "true for all practical purposes".
 Such sentences, often named plain beliefs, exhibit both logical and probabilistic character.
-As in classical logic, they are propositional and deductively closed; as in probability, they are subject to retraction and to varying degrees of entrenchment [Spohn 1988, Goldszmidt and Pearl 1992].
+As in classical logic, they are propositional and deductively closed; as in probability, they are subject to retraction and to varying degrees of entrenchment (Spohn, 1988; Goldszmidt and Pearl, 1992).

-Bayesian networks can be adopted to model the dynamic of plain beliefs by replacing ordinary probabilities with nonstandard probabilities, that is, probabilities that are infinitesimally close to either zero or one.
-This amounts to taking an order of magnitude approximation of empirical frequencies and adopting new combination rules tailored to reflect this approximation.
+Bayesian networks can be adopted to model the dynamics of plain beliefs by replacing ordinary probabilities with non-standard probabilities, that is, probabilities that are infinitesimally close to either zero or one.
+This amounts to taking an "order of magnitude" approximation of empirical frequencies, and adopting new combination rules tailored to reflect this approximation.
 The result is an integer-addition calculus, very similar to probability calculus, with summation replacing multiplication and minimization replacing addition.
 A plain belief is then identified as a proposition whose negation obtains an infinitesimal probability (i.e., an integer greater than zero).
-The connection between infinitesimal probabilities and nonmonotonic logic is described in Pearl [1994a] and Goldszmidt and Pearl [1996].
+The connection between infinitesimal probabilities, nonmonotonic logic, and interative belief revision is described in Pearl (1994a); Goldszmidt and Pearl (1996); Darwiche and Pearl (1997); Spohn (2012).

-This combination of infinitesimal probabilities with the causal information encoded by the structure of Bayesian networks facilitates linguistic communication of belief commitments, explanations, actions, goals, and preferences and serves as the basis for current research on qualitative planning under uncertainty [Darwiche and Pearl 1994, Goldszmidt and Pearl 1992, Pearl 1993b, Darwiche and Goldszmidt 1994].
+This combination of infinitesimal probabilities with the causal information encoded by the structure of Bayesian networks facilitates linguistic communication of belief commitments, explanations, actions, goals, and preferences, and serves as the basis for qualitative planning under uncertainty (Darwiche and Pearl, 1994; Goldszmidt and Pearl, 1992; Pearl, 1993b; Darwiche and Goldszmidt, 1994).
 Some of these aspects will be presented in the next section.